bytecodealliance/arf-strings/README.md

 Encoding the string data twice, while somewhat inefficient, makes it possible to detect accidental modifications by ARF-unaware application code.

-Applications which are unaware of ARF string should behave correctly or fail gracefully.
+Applications which are unaware of ARF strings should behave correctly or fail gracefully.

 One tricky case is C code which represents paths as NUL-terminated strings.